-Service Watch Browser is a browser add-on for monitoring the real user experience of specific domains, web, and SaaS applications to proactively detect performance problems.
+Service Watch Browser is a browser add-on for monitoring the real user experience of specific domains, web, and SaaS applications to proactively detect website performance problems.

-Information Technology leaders must ensure end-user satisfaction with application delivery, networks, and services for the Work From Anywhere digital employee.
+Information Technology leaders must ensure end-user satisfaction with application delivery, network connectivity, and services for the Work From Anywhere digital employee.

 Diagnose slow SaaS providers, ISPs, Wi-Fi, and proxies no matter where the user works from; home office, branch office, headquarters, or on the road.

 Securely Collect End-User Experience for Any App

 Limit user data to just the apps, URLs, and Domains that need diagnosing.
 Capture session metrics across servers, SSO, Proxies, LAN/WAN, Wi-Fi, and VPNs.